 The dating game is tough – which kind of explains why there are heaps of websites, apps, matchmaking agencies and event organisers to help you find romantic prospects in Singapore.
 Can’t get out of your comfort zone?
 Dating apps could be your answer.
 Been swiping your heart out to no avail?
 Take part in a speed dating session or perhaps RSVP to a fun singles’ event at a romantic restaurant.
 Even if you don’t find The One, you could make a new friend or two – someone to hit all the fancy cocktail bars and trendy rooftop restaurants with.

 Tinder may be the millennial dating app of the century, but it’s also known for its hook-up culture.
 One of the first apps to jumpstart the swiping culture, Tinder allows you to dodge matchmaking algorithms by swiping right or left based on someone’s looks and short bio.
-While most guys and gals are straightforward about wanting a hook-up, an actual friendship or love, don’t be disheartened if you get plenty of matches but no dates.
-There are plenty of fishes in the sea.
+While most guys and gals are straightforward about wanting a hook-up, an actual friendship or love, don’t be disheartened if you get loads of matches but no daytime dates.
+There are plenty of other fishes in the sea.

-Tinder, available to download on the App Store (iOS) | Google Play (Android)
+Tinder, available to download on App Store (iOS) | Google Play (Android).

-Bumble, available to download on the App Store (iOS) | Google Play (Android)
+Bumble, available to download on App Store (iOS) | Google Play (Android).